 To help sustain and develop grants, MLA welcomes your tax-deductible donation to the Grants and Scholarships Fund.

 MLA Scholarships for students enrolled in or entering an American Library Association–accredited library school.

 MLA/NLM Spectrum Scholarship: American Library Association (ALA) Spectrum Scholars assists underrepresented individuals interested in obtaining a graduate degree and leadership positions in the profession.
 The Spectrum Scholarship Program is administered through the ALA Office for Diversity.

 Continuing Education Grant: Supports continuing education to develop applicants’ knowledge of the theoretical, administrative, or technical aspects of librarianship

 Hospital Libraries Professional Development Grant: Provides librarians working in hospitals or clinical settings with the support needed for educational or research activities.

 Medical Informatics Career Development Grant: Provides support for career development activities that will contribute to the advancement of the field of medical informatics.

 Ysabel Bertolucci MLA Annual Conference Grant: Provides travel support for a librarian involved in nursing, allied health, consumer health, or international librarianship to attend MLA’s annual conference.

 EBSCO/MLA Annual Conference Grant: Provides travel support for medical librarians with five years or less experience working in health sciences libraries to attend MLA’s annual conference.

 Eugene Garfield Research Fellowship: Stimulates research into the history of information sciences to increase the underlying knowledgebase and enhance the current and future practice of the information professions, particularly health sciences librarianship and health informatics.

-David A. Kronick Traveling Fellowship: Covers the expenses involved in traveling for the purpose of studying a specific aspect of health information management.
+David A. Kronick and Charles W. Sargent Visiting Fellowship: Covers the expenses involved in visiting (virtually or in-person) for the purpose of studying a specific aspect of health information management.

 Donald A. B. Lindberg Research Fellowship: Funds research linking the information services provided by librarians to improved health care and awarded to a qualified health professional, researcher, educator, administrator, or librarian.

 MLA Research, Development, and Demonstration Project Grant: Provides support for projects that will promote excellence in the field of health sciences librarianship and information sciences.